 The first record of another West European endemic, Southern Damselfly Coenagrion mercuriale, came in 1956 from the EDPH, followed by reports from two sites in the Blackdown Hills: Southey Moor in 1959 and Hense Moor in 1962.
 This is the only species of dragonfly in Devon that has legal protection, initially under the Wildlife and Countryside Act and subsequently following the EU Habitat Regulations.
 Concerted searches on the northern fringes of Dartmoor during 1995-2005 resulted in the discovery of Southern Damselfly at three further sites, two of which were on the very edges of open moorland, the third being in enclosed pasture.
 One of the EDPH colonies of this species, at Venn Ottery Common, went extinct around 1990, but was successfully re-established from New Forest stock in 2009.
 A similar attempt was made at Hense Moor in 2015, but this appears to have failed.
+The numbers at a long-established colony at Colaton Raleigh Common have declined from 2010 to barely detectable numbers, for no clear reason.
 All of the extant sites have been well-monitored by Dave Boyce (for Dartmoor National Park Authority) and RSPB/Lesley Kerry (EDPH sites).

 Ruddy Darter Sympetrum sanguineum remains strangely scarce in Devon, despite being common in the adjacent counties of Dorset and Somerset.
 Variable Damselfly Coenagrion pulchellum occurs in the grazing marsh ditches of the Somerset Levels but its presence in Devon has never been verified, despite records in the Transactions of the DA from 1879 and 1976-80; this species, especially females, can be easily confused with the widespread Azure Damselfly C. puella.
 The Brown Hawker Aeshna grandis is surprisingly rare in Devon, although strangely Parfitt (1879) reported it as "abundant ... in counties including Devonshire, according to Mr Stephens".
-There have been only four validated records of Brown Hawker, all since 1999 (and three in 2018-20).
-This species occurs close to the county boundary in Somerset and may yet (re?)colonize Devon.
+There have been only eight validated records of Brown Hawker, all since 1999 (and five in 2018-22).
+This species occurs close to the county boundary in Somerset and could be on the verge of colonizing Devon.